QuincyJi/GeoDAF/README.md

 # Geometry Distortion-Aware 3D-Mesh Steganalysis Based on Spatial Representation Learning
 [![Paper](https://img.shields.io/badge/Paper-TMM%202026-blue)](https://doi.org/10.1109/TMM.2026.3715306)

-This repository provides the official PyTorch implementation of “Geometry Distortion-Aware 3D Mesh Steganalysis Based on Spatial Representation Learning.”
+This repository provides the PyTorch implementation of the mesh distortion encoder proposed in “Geometry Distortion-Aware 3D Mesh Steganalysis Based on Spatial Representation Learning.”

 # Introduction
 This work is published on IEEE Transactions on Multimedia (TMM), 2026.